brittbrundage/miniProject1-601/README.md

 - Home Directory Definition by Christine
 - File Path Definition by Christine
 - Tab Key Definition by Christine
-- Up and down Arrow Definition
+- Up and down Arrow Definition by Christine